Billings vs Revenue: What's the Real Difference?

 • Automate to ensure accuracy and save time: Manually tracking revenue is risky and time-consuming.
 Automation keeps you compliant with accounting standards like ASC 606, eliminates errors, and gives you a real-time financial picture so you can focus on growing your business.

-Revenue vs. Billings: What's the Difference?
+Billings vs. Revenue: What's the Real Difference?

 If you’ve ever looked at your financial reports and felt a disconnect between the cash in your bank account and the income on your P&L, you’ve likely run into the classic revenue vs. billings puzzle.
 It’s easy to use these terms interchangeably in conversation, but in the world of accounting, they tell two very different—and equally important—stories about your business's health.